 Identification Requirements for Off-Campus Testing

-All test takers are responsible for bringing valid and acceptable identification each time they report to a test center.
+All test takers are responsible for having valid and acceptable identification each time they start their testing session.
 It is your responsibility to ensure that your ID documents are up-to-date and available on the day of the test.
-You should also bring your confirmation email with you on test day.

 Please read the following sections for acceptable primary and supplemental ID documents and allowed exceptions.